G.992.1: Bins (carrier channels)

 Typically, a few bins around 31-32 are not used in order to prevent interference between upstream and downstream bins either side of 138 kHz.
 These unused bins constitute a guard band to be chosen by each DSLAM manufacturer - it is not defined by the G.992.1 specification.

 Coded orthogonal frequency-division multiplexing (COFDM)

 The use of bins produces a transmission system known as coded orthogonal frequency-division multiplexing (COFDM).
 In the context of G.992.1, the term "Discrete Multi-Tone" (DMT) is used instead, hence the alternative name of the standard, G.dmt.

 Using DMT is useful since it allows the communications equipment (user modem/router and exchange/DSLAM) to select only bins which are usable on the line thus effectively obtaining the best overall bit rate from the line at any given moment in time.
 With COFDM, a combined signal containing many frequencies (for each bin) is transmitted down the line.
-Fast Fourier Transform (and the inverse iFFT) is used to convert the signal on the line into the individual bins.
+The fast Fourier transform (and the inverse iFFT) is used to convert the signal on the line into the individual bins.